-Tool II: Assessment of patient's self-efficacy.
+Tool II: Assessment of patient's knowledge and practice.

 Data were collected by the researcher three days per week (Saturday, Monday, and Thursday) during the morning shift by rotation at outpatient clinic of respiratory medicine department of Mansoura University Hospital.